mr7brown/agb.github.io/pages/mydoc/style_guide/4_organization_and_ux/general_guidelines.md

 ---
 title: General Organization and UX Guidelines
 keywords: "Style Guide, Grammar, Technical Writing, Technical Editing"
+summary: "User Experience or UX shares many similarities with Technical Writing.
+One of the major similarities is that in both UX and Technical Writing, headings and links need to be meaningful.
+Another similarity is that headings and page navigation should strive for clarity and be logical.
+This page goes over some tips for organizing information and improving the user's experience."
 sidebar: style_sidebar
 permalink: ux-guidelines.html
 folder: mydoc
 ---

-User Experience or UX shares many similarities with Technical Writing.
-One of the major similarities is that in both UX and Technical Writing, headings and links need to be meaningful.
-Another similarity is that headings and page navigation should strive for clarity and be logical.
-This page goes over some tips for organizing information and improving the user's experience.

 ## Inverted pyramid